Skip to content

 ...

 These methods receive current action context, the tested object details, and the name of operation(show, update, delete, file_transfer). files_file_allows checks permission for accessed file.
 It's usually called when user interacts with file directly. files_owner_allows works with owner described by type and ID.
-It's usually called when user transfer file ownership, perform bulk file operation for owner files, or just trying to get the list of files that belongs to owner.
+It's usually called when user transfer file ownership, perform bulk file operation with owner's files, or just trying to get the list of files that belongs to the owner.

 If method returns true/false, operation is allowed/denied.
 If method returns None, default logic used to check access.